 Sometimes I just write a song for the fun of it.
-A crazy idea comes into my head, or I want to share something that makes me laugh.
+A crazy idea comes into my head, or I want to share something amusing.
 All of the songs in this collection fit that description.
 I hope you have as much fun listening to them as I had writing and recording them.

 Appearing Next...